Tour Code: 8962P42

 Day 2: Killarney - Dingle - Dublin

-Today embark on the world famous Dingle Peninsula.
-The day begins with a horse-and-cart ride through Killarney National Park (own expense) or horseback ride through the park (own expense).
+The day begins with a horse and cart ride through Killarney National Park (optional) or horseback ride through the park for the energetic and adventurous (optional).